pstroe/chartering-new-realms-2024/chapter1.md

 - ParlaMint test study

 The Difficulties of Parlimint (not sure if it should go here or rather in between South african english as low resource and llms?)
 (I've now moved it here, I think that's much better)

+Possibilities of LLMs in cleaning up data lakes

+#that's shit

 The primary attractivity of harnessing LLMs lies in their capability to process Natural Language inputs and their generalized applicability to unknown tasks {cite:p}`zhang_jellyfish_2024, narayan_2022`.
 In this they are more flexible than specialized tools.
 Their flexibility is especially appreciated when it comes to the robustness of processing as, because they are not rule based, they are able to adapt to unforseen circumstances {cite:p}`zhang_jellyfish_2024`.
 In this ability they have found a wide application ground within the field of linguistics such as in Zappavigna where ChatGPT was tasked with evaluating noisy social media data {cite:p}`zappavigna_2023` or in the use of generative LLMs for corpus analysis {cite:p}`curry_2024`.
 As to the knowledge of these #ambigous_language_use authors, no attempts at harnessing LLMs for corpus building specifically have been attempted.
 However, in the wider field of data curation and formatting, the capabilities of LLMs are utilized, for example in summarising healthcare data from semi-structured forms into possible schematas of illnesses {cite:p}`letinier_2021` or in processing natural language for the biomedical field into a reusable format {cite:p}`beck_2022`.
 These adaptations of LLMs are highly specialized for their respective tasks and have thus lost much of their generality which is so desired by data scientists in their quest for a one-stop-shop solution for data wrangling {cite:p}`..`.
 A further issue of these specialized tasks lie in the idea that LLMs also mark faulty data, respectively correct these errors, such as in customer databases {cite:p}`pookandy_2022`.
 A behaviour which, in the field of linguistics, is at its best irrelevant but rather more likely renders the data worthless as it would alter the transcripts.